pisi/Reel/test/README.markdown

 ----------------

 Both manual and automated tests indicate, that Reel is extremely compatible with nearly everything.
-From an array of 12 browsers Reel fails badly in just two cases, in mobile Opera Mini (see [FAQ][FAQ] for explanation) and on Windows Phones.
+From an array of 15 browsers on 9 platforms Reel fails badly in just two cases, in mobile Opera Mini (see [FAQ][FAQ] for explanation) and on Windows Phones.
 I could as well leave out these browsers completely to make it seem Reel is 100% compatible, but let's leave them there to be fair.